A guide to Riga for those seeking the alternative, unusual and cool things to do in this beautiful city.

 A popular bar open late, that also holds occasional events like music gigs and movie nights.
 They have a nice food menu too.

-Lokal House
+Lokal house

-This is a cool space that started as a longboard workshop and later turned into a bar and alternative event venue.
+Lokal House is a cool space that started as a longboard workshop and later turned into a bar and alternative event venue.

 The workshop is still active in the daytime, but the vibe changes in the evening.